Skip to main content

 FAQ

 Can I turn off Fable 5's thinking?
-No. Thinking is always on for Fable 5, only its level adjusts automatically.
-That's a structural difference from the rest of the lineup.
+While the model remains suspended, this question is moot.
+For the record, when it was accessible (June 9-12, 2026), thinking was always on for Fable 5, only its level adjusted automatically — a structural difference from the rest of the lineup.

 Next steps